okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/create-an-api-token/main/index.md

 ## Next steps

 With the token created, you can begin using it, supplying it in the `Authorization header` of calls to Okta API endpoints.
-See [Sign users into your SPA using the redirect model](/docs/guides/sign-into-spa-redirect/-/main/#use-the-access-token) for a practical example.
+See [Sign users into your SPA using the redirect model](/docs/guides/sign-into-spa-redirect/-/main/#use-the-access-token) for a functional example.

 ## See also